 Black Lotus vs Pure Himalayan

-Black Lotus and Pure Himalayan Shilajit are the two highest-rated brands in our database — both hold S-tier rankings, both publish verified third-party COAs, and both come with free shipping.
+Black Lotus (S-tier) and Pure Himalayan Shilajit (A-tier) are two of the highest-rated brands in our database — both publish verified third-party COAs and both come with free shipping.
 The differences are real but nuanced: fulvic acid percentage, lab accreditation type, and sourcing philosophy.
 This comparison breaks down every metric to help you choose.

 Head-to-head comparison